impact-dryer/passwordlesscrypt/docs/SECURITY.md

 If you discover a security vulnerability, please report it responsibly:

 1. **Do not** open a public GitHub issue
-2. Email security concerns to: [your-email@example.com]
+2. Use GitHub's private vulnerability reporting feature or open a security advisory
 3. Include:
    - Description of the vulnerability
    - Steps to reproduce